 For the second part of the estimation, we use the structure of the model.
-After setting some standard parameters in line with the literature, we apply a maximum likelihood approach to estimate the joint distribution of (i) taste for domestic childcare, (ii) taste for leisure and (iii)
+After setting some standard parameters in line with the literature, we apply a maximum likelihood approach to estimate the joint distribution of (i) taste for domestic childcare, (ii) taste for leisure and (iii) access to informal childcare.
+Our approach pins down the distributional parameters which maximize the likelihood of matching the observed dynamic household choices in terms of female labor supply and hours of public childcare services.

-2We abstract from paternal labor supply decisions and assume that fathers always work full-time in line with the data: in 2016, 82% (86%) of fathers with a newborn (1-6 years old) child worked full-time (see report Education in Germany 2018, p.64).
+$^4$ We abstract from paternal labor supply decisions and assume that fathers always work full-time in line with the data: in 2016, 82% (86%) of fathers with a newborn (1-6 years old) child worked full-time (see report Education in Germany 2018, p.64).

-3Note that we will be referring to 'public' childcare for all types of market childcare, because the vast majority of market childcare is state-provided in Germany.
-Note also that subsidized childcare is generally available independent of the labor market status in Germany, which is different to the U.S., see e.g. Guner, Kaygusuz, and Ventura (2020).
+&lt;sup>5Note that we will be referring to 'public' childcare for all types of market childcare, because the vast majority of market childcare is state-provided in Germany.
+Note also that subsidized childcare is generally available independent of the labor market status in Germany, which is different to the U.S., see e.g., Guner, Kaygusuz, and Ventura (2020).

-$^{^{4}}$ Bick (2016) emphasizes the differences observed in the data between labor supply and nursery attendance in the German context.
+&lt;sup>6Bick (2016) emphasizes the differences observed in the data between labor supply and nursery attendance in the German context.